History of the franchise in Ireland

 Ireland has had a franchise on an equal basis between men and women since the establishment of the Irish Free State in 1922.
 Historically, there had been discrimination from the franchise on the basis of religion (until 1793) and on the basis of property (until 1918).
 In 1972, the age of qualification for the franchise was reduced from 21 years to 18 years.

 The basic law of the electoral franchise in Ireland is Article 16 of the Constitution of Ireland, which states who can vote for Dáil Éireann, the lower house of the Oireachtas or parliament.
 Irish citizens who are Dáil electors have the right to vote in all other elections, though not conversely.

 Religion

 Roman Catholics were explicitly disenfranchised under the Disfranchising Act 1727, although earlier penal laws had effectively prevented Catholics from voting: the Popery Act 1703 (2 Anne c.
-6 (I) required an oath of abjuration which most found incompatible with their faith, and a 1716 act (2 Geo.
+6 (I) required an oath of abjuration which most found incompatible with their faith, and a 1716 act, the Parliamentary Elections Act 1715 (2 Geo.
 1. c.
 19 (I)) required this oath at least six months before an election.
 The Roman Catholic Relief Act 1793 removed the disqualification of Catholics from the franchise.